SouthernMethodistUniversity/intro/sections/DHRI.md

 * **Tools.** Understanding what data you need, and what you want to do with that, allows you to determine if you need a specific script/library package, or if you can use a DH tool for your specific question.
     * When a tool or program (such as even Zotero or Voyant) asks you to set up an environment or choose a specific setting, you are making choices that will shape your results.
     * When you are setting up your tools, questions are being asked that will shape the answers/results you get.
 If the set up questions don't make sense, you will have a better sense of what expertise you want to seek out to help you choose.
              * *Note:* Skills in programming or tools only grow when you are using them to complete a project (skill building is usually project-based).

-* **Acces.**  When accessing or creating datasets; there are many considerations, including copyright, licensing, and ethics.
+* **Access.**  When accessing or creating datasets; there are many considerations, including copyright, licensing, and ethics.

 * In the closing **Project Planning and Project Lab** sections, we will work on applying what we have discussed to your specific research questions and projects.